Frequently asked questions

 Why isn’t the mint green?

-In the RivaReno gelato production lab we do not use any preservatives or artificial colourings.
+In the RivaReno gelato production lab we do not use any artificial preservatives.
 Our mint is natural and has no chemical additives: we make it with an essential oil extracted from mint leaves which does not have a green colour.

 Why is it said that Rivareno gelato has no anti-oxidants, hydrogenated fats, mono and diglycerids, propylene glycol and propanediol?
 What are they?
 Are they harmful?

 We state it proudly: at our Rivareno gelato production lab not only do we produce a delicious gelato, but it is also “healthy”.
 Many commonly used food additives in our industry have no natural origins.
 Such additives are used to prevent the ice-cream from melting quickly and to add more air, so that the ice-cream cone seems artificially bigger.
 We, at the Italian ice-cream lab Rivareno, prefer to avoid such tricks and shortcuts.
 We have chosen to have higher costs, therefore to spend more in research and lab experiments to make sure our product is really good and healthy.

 Why during the weekend are there flavours that I cannot find during the week?
 Why do you sometimes sell out of flavours?

 Because we make our gelato fresh every day, the production quantities and number of flavours we sell is organised before production in the morning.
 Our aim is to not have gelato left over from the night before – rather we tend to sell out late in the evening.
 Therefore we anticipate how busy we will be based on the weather, the day of the week and any other relevant factors.
 During the weekend as we are busier, we can increase the number of flavours on offer and the amounts of each flavour.